 Progesterone is almost the opposing force to estrogen.

 Progesterone is released after the egg leaves the ovary.

 An interesting fact is that progesterone then calms the histamine response (actually, the entire immune response) down so that the mother's body doesn't attack the fetus.

 To geek out a bit, the placental sac is actually made by the father's DNA and IS a foreign entity.

-The net effect of progesterone on allergies and hstamine response??
+The net effect of progesterone on allergies and histamine response??

 These results suggest that mast cell secretion may be regulated by progesterone and may explain the reduced symptoms of certain inflammatory conditions during pregnancy.

-Progesterone's anti-histamine effect are seen across the spectrum:
+Progesterone's anti-histamine effect is seen across the spectrum: